Autumn’s Going Down the Drain

 Be sure to wear heavy-duty gloves and don’t go climbing ladders if it’s wet, windy or icy.
-If you’re in any doubt, consult and employ a professional gutter cleaning service.
+If you’re in any doubt or just don’t fancy doing it yourself, we also offer a gutter cleaning service.

-We’d love to hear your life hacks for keeping your outside drains clean and clear, so please share them with us using the social media links at the top of the page.
+We’d love to hear your life hacks for keeping your outside drains clean and clear, so please share them with us!